List of LGBTQ politicians in the United States

-This is a alphabetical list of openly lesbian, gay, bisexual, and transgender politicians who have held office in the United States.
+This is an alphabetical list of openly lesbian, gay, bisexual, and transgender politicians who have held office in the United States.
 Historical figures are included only if there is documented evidence of an open queer identity.

 Most openly LGBT politicians in the U.S. are part of the Democratic Party, which has taken a more favorable stance than Republicans towards LGBT rights.